1bcrona/EventStore.PoC/README.md

 ![alt text](https://github.com/1bcrona/EventStore.PoC/blob/master/eventstore_diagram.png?raw=true)

-User, can consume this API by two types of operations
+A User, can consume this API by two types of operations
 #### Command

 Operation that writes on the database.